AntonyQuang/Fire-Radiation-Calculator/README.md

 ```

-instance/: Contains SQL lite database for the application.

-migrations/: Contains the various migrations for the SQL lite database for the application.

-config.py: Contains the configuration settings for the application.
+methodology equations/: Contains images of equations used in the calculator.

+methodology text/: Contains text files of paragraphs explaining the equations used in the calculator.

+images/: Contains images of train geometry.

 requirements.txt: Lists the required packages and dependencies for the application.

+calculator.py: Calculates output variables using the bi-section method, and collates that to a spreadsheet file

+input_manager.py: Collect user inputs and arranges it to be compatible with calculator.py

+methodology_reader.py: Reads the files in the "methodology equations" and "methodology text"

-run.py: The entry point for the application.
+main.py: Contains the GUI and the entry point for the application.

 # First Time Set-up: